 Putting together all terms, we get for the bosonic part of the world sheet action of the mass-deformed Liouville theory \cite{Y_mass_Liouville}

 where the metric warp factor $g(\phi)$ and the dilaton $\Phi(\phi)$ are given by \eqref{g} and \eqref{Phi_sol}, while the Liouville superpotential still takes the form \eqref{Liouville_sup} since it is not modified by the mass deformation \cite{Y_mass_Liouville}.
+The action \eqref{deformed_Liouville} defines a continuous family of world-sheet CFT's to be used for the string quantization.
+They all have the central charge $c_L=3(1+Q^2)= 9$ (for our choice $Q=\sqrt{2}$) and the family is parametrized by the mass parameter $\mathcal{M}$ of marginal deformation.

-The world-sheet action \eqref{deformed_Liouville} describes a non-trivial interacting world-sheet theory, and in order to extract information about the hadron spectrum of the 4D SQCD, we will rather use some indirect duality arguments.
+The world-sheet action \eqref{deformed_Liouville} describes a nontrivial interacting world-sheet theory, and in order to extract information about the hadron spectrum of the 4D SQCD, we will rather use some indirect duality arguments.